Personalising your wedding with details

 When it comes to planning your wedding day, you want it to be absolutely perfect for you and your intended!
-Whether you want a hog roast, your favourite flower in your bouquet, an outdoor ceremony or you have your heart set on a particular lovely wedding photographer (shameless plug!), everyone has something different that is a ‘must have’ on their big day.
+Whether you want a hog roast, your favourite flower in your bouquet, an outdoor ceremony or you have your heart set on a particularly lovely wedding photographer (shameless plug!), everyone has something different that is a ‘must-have’ on their big day.

-To begin with I want to talk about personalising your wedding with detailing.
-The little things you can buy, make and design that are easy to personalise to make them relate back what is uniquely you as a couple.
+To begin with, I want to talk about personalising your wedding with detailing.
+The little things you can buy, make and design that is easy to personalise to make them relate back what is uniquely you as a couple.

 Depending on the venue you may be able to decorate and accessorise the altar to make it fit your theme and style.
-Whether you have an aisle, stage, gazebo, trellis, arch or arbor you can use anything to make it your own.
-Fit a backdrop in, cover the arches in fairylights or materials like satin, silk and lace.
+Whether you have an aisle, stage, gazebo, trellis, arch or arbour you can use anything to make it your own.
+Fit a backdrop in, cover the arches in fairy lights or materials like satin, silk and lace.
 You can use flowers, photos, ribbons, quirky trinkets; there’s an endless amount of possibilities.
 Let your imagination flow!

 I love flowers and always enjoy seeing the beautiful floral creations on the tables, however, it can be a bit of a lost opportunity to call it a day at just flowers.
 Mini blackboards are a great way to show off your favourite quotes, or even have the flower vases embellished with your names/important dates.
 Trinkets can work here too; hats, mini gramophones, plants and herbs that people can take home, mini birdcages, candles with your favourite scents.
 You can put anything in the middle of a table, so pick something with meaning to you that will personalise your wedding centrepieces.